neilkale/neilkale.github.io/_pages/about.md

 Background
 ======
-I've conducted research at Harvard Medical School for 3 years.
-You can read more about my projects in [my portfolio](https://neilkale.github.io/portfolio/).
+I've conducted research at Dr. David Kwiatkowski's lab at Harvard Medical School for 3 years.
+I started off working on data processing and biostatistics, and since then, I've become more interested in machine learning and AI.

+My work from 2021 is published [here](https://neilkale.github.io/publication/2022-06-01-cdkn2a-mtap)!
+And our full paper was recently accepted in Cancer Cell.

+This summer, I analyzed RNA sequencing data to explore immune response to neoadjuvant immunotherapy in lung cancer.
+You can read more about that project in [my portfolio](https://neilkale.github.io/portfolio/).